 This is what I call OpenCatholic.

-OpenCatholic: an Approach
+OpenCatholic: a Merciful Approach

 OpenCatholic seeks to illuminate the Christian life through a strong faith practice, and in understanding and supporting people who hold other beliefs, values or orientation.

-OpenCatholic suggests a complementary vision and approach where, on the one hand, Catholics be open to who they are and what it means to be Catholic, by learning more about their faith and speaking to others, in whatever capacities suggest themselves, about being Catholic as the faith we have received at the hands of others, through the Roman Catholic Church; and, on the other, that Catholics be open to others and their experiences of life, love, and God.
+OpenCatholic suggests a merciful approach where, on the one hand, Catholics be open to who they are and what it means to be Catholic, by learning more about their faith and speaking to others, in whatever capacities suggest themselves, about being Catholic as the faith we have received at the hands of others, through the Roman Catholic Church; and, on the other, that Catholics be open to others and their experiences of life, love, and God.

 Our faith is not something we personally possess or control in unilateral fashion.
 Our faith is not a thing, a piece of real estate.
 It is not a political "right" or "wrong."
 It is a directive from on high.
 It is a covenant.

 It is to be followed, to the letter, and passed on as we received it.
+We receive our faith by the mercy of God; when we are merciful we pass it on.

 As Catholics, we celebrate a faith that is the truth of a living God.
 God granted us life, faith, intelligence, and love.
 What he has given us, we are directed to share with others, whoever they are, and whatever their practices and beliefs.